Metal Gear: Film adaptation

 In May 2006, Metal Gear series creator Hideo Kojima announced that an English-language film adaptation of Metal Gear Solid was in early development.
-Kojima also announced at the Electronic Entertainment Expo later that month that he had negotiated a contract with a party in Hollywood to adapt the video game into a film, though no further details were shared at that time.
-David Hayter, the English voice actor for Solid Snake, submitted a film treatment that executives passed on.
-Producers had expressed interest in Equilibrium director Kurt Wimmer as writer and/or director, or Paul Thomas Anderson to direct; Kojima also denied claims that German director Uwe Boll was a possible contender.
-Viggo Mortensen and Hugh Jackman were considered for the role of Snake, while Christian Bale denied rumors of his involvement.
-On January 11, 2010, producer Michael De Luca confirmed that work on a Metal Gear film adaptation had been postponed indefinitely.
-He said Konami expressed concern that the entire Metal Gear franchise could be seriously affected if a movie version performed poorly.
-In March 2012, during The Art of Video Games exhibit at the Smithsonian American Art Museum, Kojima stated that he did not have a desire to write or direct a potential Metal Gear Solid movie himself.
+Kojima further revealed at the Electronic Entertainment Expo later that month that he had negotiated a contract with a party in Hollywood to adapt the video game into a film, though no further details were shared at that time.
+In February 2007, it was announced that the movie would be developed at Sony Pictures Entertainment, with Michael De Luca producing and Kojima as executive producer.
+Producers expressed interest in Kurt Wimmer as writer and/or director, or Paul Thomas Anderson to direct; Kojima was quick to quell rumors that German director Uwe Boll was a possible contender.
+Screenwriter David Hayter (also the English voice actor for Solid Snake) and director Paul W. S. Anderson expressed their interest.
+For his part, Kojima stated that he did not have a desire to write or direct the Metal Gear Solid movie himself.
+Kojima expressed interest in casting Viggo Mortensen as Snake; Christian Bale, who had been rumored to be involved, denied he had been approached for Metal Gear Solid.
+Ultimately, before any cast or crew could be signed to the project, De Luca revealed in January 2010 that work on the film adaptation had been halted indefinitely.
+Citing a lack of a "coordinated will" between parties, De Luca particularly noted that Konami was concerned the entire Metal Gear franchise could be negatively affected if the movie were to underperform.

-At the Metal Gear 25th Anniversary on August 30, 2012, Hideo Kojima announced that Arad Productions, owned by Arad brothers Avi and Ari, had agreed to produce a movie version of Metal Gear Solid with Columbia Pictures, whose parent company, Sony Pictures Entertainment, will be in charge of distribution.
+The project was re-announced at the Metal Gear 25th Anniversary on August 30, 2012: Hideo Kojima announced that Arad Productions (led by Avi Arad) would produce the Metal Gear Solid movie for Columbia Pictures, with Sony Pictures in charge of distribution.
 On June 3, 2014, Deadline Hollywood reported that Sony was in talks with Jordan Vogt-Roberts to direct the film; he was confirmed to be attached as director of the project in 2015.
-In February 2017, Vogt-Roberts said the filmmakers are working on the film's script with Kojima.
-He has stated a desire for the film to receive an R rating, expressing a desire to make "the riskier, balls-to-the-wall, Kojima-san version of it. [...] it's a way to make the first great video game movie where it doesn't matter that it's based on a video game."
-Although Jay Basu was initially announced as screenwriter in 2015, Derek Connolly was hired to rewrite the script in November 2017.
-Connolly completed the first draft of the film's screenplay in July 2018, and another draft in December 2019.
-In December 2020, it was announced that Oscar Isaac had been officially cast as Solid Snake following his having expressed interest in the role; a 2024 insider rumor suggests Isaac may have dropped out of the project.
-Updates have been minimal since 2020, with comments from Isaac in 2022 and Arad in 2024 indicating that the script was still in progress.
+Vogt-Roberts, a longtime fan of the series who met with Hideo Kojima as he joined the production, emphasized his desire to capture the "tricky and idiosyncratic" tone of Kojima's writing, and to depict the "sprawling" and "convoluted" nature of the series rather than solely adapting the 1998 game.
+Jay Basu was initially announced as screenwriter in 2015, though Derek Connolly was hired to rewrite the script in November 2017.
+Connolly completed the first draft of the film's screenplay in July 2018, and another draft in December 2019; five years later, however, work on the script was still in progress.
+For the role of Solid Snake, Kojima mentioned having originally wanted a "big star" (suggesting Hugh Jackman) but considered a relative unknown might be better; In December 2020, Oscar Isaac was cast as Snake.